Nabbit: Concept and design

-Reception
+Critical reception

 Critics had mixed views on Nabbit in New Super Luigi U. In a review for Nintendo Life, Thomas Whitehead noted that whilst Nabbit's inclusion as an easy mode in a tough game was "admirable", he believed it was misguided due to his inability to be picked up when players are in a hurry, recommending players who are looking for an easier time to just play New Super Mario Bros.
 U instead.
 Peter Brown of GameSpot noted that while he may stunt players in co-op by accidentally wasting items from those that needed them, his invulnerability could help other players by dodging enemies to reach a safe space in a level; adding that Nabbit was "a nice change of pace from the likes of Toad and Mario."
-Writing for Engadget, Jason Venter voiced how he thought Nabbit "stole the thunder" from Luigi, detailing how he can clear the game in a few hours, though Venter noted this wouldn't be ideal for series veterans who would want to find the game's many secrets.
+Writing for Engadget, Jason Venter voiced how he thought Nabbit "stole the thunder" from Luigi, detailing how he can clear the game in a few hours, though Venter noted this would not be ideal for series veterans who would want to find the game's many secrets.
 Alex Culafi of Nintendo World Report wrote that Nabbit's implementation was great for new players to experience the game without them feeling overwhelmed, though he mentioned that he thought Nabbit's inclusion by re-using him from Mario U instead of using a new character was lazy.
 Similarly, Destructoids Chris Carter stated that an issue with Nabbit from a design perspective was someone being forced to play as him during 4-player multiplayer, feeling it could turn away player.
 Carter suggested characters such as Princess Peach or Toadette should have been implemented over Nabbit.
 GamesRadar+s Hollander Cooper wrote about Nabbit's addition in the game dampened and confused the multiplayer, feeling that Nabbit's inability to collect items made him less fun to play.
 Later expanding Cooper's point, Henry Gilbert opined how Nabbit's inclusion caused problems with the multiplayer, explaining how Nabbit's damage invulnerability could lead confused players into danger such as landing on spikes.
-Defending Nabbit's inclusion, Nintendo Life shared an article about how Nabbit helped a blind girl beat the game with her family, feeling like playing with him wasn't "slowing them down or holding them back."
+Defending Nabbit's inclusion, Nintendo Life shared an article about how Nabbit helped a blind girl beat the game with her family, feeling like playing with him was not "slowing them down or holding them back."